 Weligama is a town on the south coast of Sri Lanka in the Southern Province where the main income for its population is tourism and fishing.
 The area was significantly affected by the tsunami in 2004 with almost 500 deaths and 2,200 houses damaged or washed away.

-Education is free for children from five years old but the expense of uniforms, books, materials, shoes and transport to and from school often means that many children do not attend regularly and if they do they are taken out of formal education at an early age to help their families make a living.
-In Weligama that living is fishing, famous for its technique of stilt fishing (casting their lines out while balancing on a 20-50 metre pole).
+Education is free for children from five years old but the expense of uniforms, books, materials, shoes and transport to and from school often means that many children do not attend regularly and if they do they are often taken out of formal education at an early age to help their families make a living.
+In Weligama that living is mainly fishing, the area being famous for its technique of stilt fishing (casting their lines out while balancing on a 20-50 metre pole).

-We have a dedicated learning centre with its first classroom area now being used by our first young students, despite the restrictions imposed by the Covid-19 lockdowns.
-Eventually we see that this centre will serve as a place for pre-school learning for the under fives, after-school study, to act as a community centre where support and guidance can be provided and a place where mentoring can occur.
+We have established a dedicated learning centre with its first classroom area now being used by our first young students, despite the restrictions imposed by the Covid-19 lockdowns.
+Eventually we see that this centre will serve as a place for pre-school learning for the under fives, after-school study, to act as a community centre where support and guidance can be provided and a place where information can be shared.

-We want it to also be a place for children to be stimulated by being given the opportunity to play with apparatus that will develop gross motor and minor motor skills.
-We also want to promote the learning of the English language by innovative computer-aided methods as we see this as an important route out of poverty and we intend for the centre to become a place of English teaching excellence.
+It is a place for young children to be stimulated by the adventure playground that will be built this summer, developing gross motor and minor motor skills.
+We also plan to promote the learning of the English language by innovative computer-aided methods as we see this as an important route out of poverty.